 - To avoid travel and stay safe strictly at home as per Government orders.

-- To avoid contact with family members or friends who have travelled abroad or who have symptoms of fever, cough, loose stools or breathing difficulty.
+- To avoid contact with family members or friends who have traveled abroad or who have symptoms of fever, cough, loose stools, or breathing difficulty.

-- To strictly avoid social and religious gathering.
+- To strictly avoid social and religious gatherings.

 - To follow social distancing.